 The Instagram hashtag limit

-A lot of people get carried away with hashtags and want to put hundreds even thousands of hashtags on each Instagram post, sorry guys there’s a limit of 30 hashtags per post Instagram doesn’t just put this rule in place to be jerks, they want to ensure that hashtags aren’t taken advantage of and the content on Instagram is relevant to its users.
+A lot of people get carried away with hashtags.
+They want to put hundreds or even thousands of hashtags on each Instagram post.
+Sorry guys, there’s a limit of 30 hashtags per post.
+Instagram doesn’t just put this rule in place to be jerks.
+They want to ensure that hashtags aren’t taken advantage of and the content on Instagram is relevant to its users.